QIICR/DICOM4QI/results/pm/MeVisLab.md

  * **what DICOM library do you use?** custom (MLDicomTree, using some headers from dcmtk)

  * **Description of the relevant features of the platform**:
    MeVisLab is an IDE, not an end-user application.
-The screenshots below are from a custom MeVisLab network quickly put together just in order to demonstrate the PM reading for this context.
+The screenshots below are from a custom MeVisLab network quickly put together just in order to demonstrate the PM reading for this context (you can find the network and the accompanying script [here](http://slicer.kitware.com/midas3/folder/4949)).
 The demonstrated capability becomes available to all clinical applications and prototypes built using recent MeVisLab versions.
 3. **Read task** (for each dataset!)
  * load each of the DICOM Parametric map datasets into your platform
  * submit a screenshot demonstrating the presentation of the loaded parametric maps to the user by email to Andrey Fedorov